MIT-CAVE/rc-cli/templates/README.md

 </details>

 ## Setup
-The following commands refer to the `hello-rc` application, but apart from the name of the Docker image, the syntax should remain exactly the same for your solution.
+The following commands refer to the `rc-python` application, but apart from the name of the Docker image, the syntax should remain exactly the same for your solution.

 Please refer to your platform and choose the right path for you:
 ### Windows Command Line (`cmd`)